-October 2019 Mineral Resource estimation and outcomes
+April 2021 Resource estimation and outcomes

-The October 2019 Resource has been prepared following completion of the 2019 Project Development Drilling Program, which consisted of 43 drill holes (AB103 to AB143, AB131W1 and AB135W1) for a total of 18,255 cumulative metres of diamond core drilling.
+The April 2021 Resource has been prepared following receipt of final assay results on completion of the 2020 Abra Drilling Program, which consisted of 57 diamond drill-holes (AB144 to AB200A) for a total of 24,834 cumulative metres of diamond core drilling.
 The Mineral Resource estimate has been completed by a third-party specialist consultant, Optiro, which is independent of the Company.

-The October 2019 Resource is based on geological assay data from 132 holes for 75,615 linear metres of drilling (22,190 samples).
+The April 2021 Resource is based on geological assay data from 205 holes for 103,188 linear metres of drilling (30,968 samples).
 Mineralised intervals were diamond drilled using NQ2 diameter core, geologically logged, photographed, cut and then 1⁄2 core samples were submitted to the laboratory for analysis.
-Samples were oven dried, crushed, pulverised and analysed for base metals using either a three acid or four acid digest followed by an AAS or ICP-OES finish.
-From drill-hole AB84 samples were analysed using XRF with a lithium metaborate / tetraborate flux.
+Samples were oven dried, crushed, pulverised and analysed for base metals using either a three acid or four acid-digest followed by an AAS or ICP-OES finish.
+From drill-hole AB84 onwards, samples were analysed using XRF with a lithium metaborate / tetraborate flux.
+During the 2020 Abra Drilling Program, XRF analysis was undertaken for lead, zinc, and copper with the Laser Ablation technique for silver.
 Gold was assayed by fire assay using either a 25g, 30g or 50g charge.
 Industry standard sampling and QAQC protocols were used.

-Geological modelling utilised Leapfrog Geo 3D software (Version 4.5.2).
+Geological modelling utilised Leapfrog Geo 3D software (Version 6.0.4).
 Data from geological logging, structural data, geophysical surveys and core photography was used to assist in the interpretation.
-A 3D geological model was collaboratively developed which encompassed the major litho-stratigraphic units, alteration zones, brecciation zones, hydrothermal vein zones, and faults.
-The model was extensively checked in plan and section for geological integrity.
-The 3D geological model was used to guide the mineralisation interpretations.
+A significant step forward was taken during the 3D geological modelling in 2021, whereby all the lithostratigraphic units, alteration zones, brecciation zones, and hydrothermal vein zones were modelled in great detail within the Apron Zone and Core Zone in order to improve the local controls on mineralisation continuity and extents.
+The deposit has a complex distribution of lithology, permeability, structure, and geochemical characteristics that define specific relationships to mineralised domains.
+The geological model was built by Optiro and extensively checked in plan and section for geological integrity by the AMPL geology team in several iterations.